University at Buffalo Sees 75% Conversion Rate To Application With Unibuddy

 Challenge

 As the largest and most comprehensive institution in the State University of New York (SUNY) system, the University at Buffalo is constantly innovating.
-With 30,000 students to serve across their undergraduate, graduate, and professional schools, their enrollment teams focus on delivering a world-class applicant experience, as scalably as possible.
+With 30,000 students to serve across their undergraduate, graduate and professional schools, their enrollment teams focus on delivering a world-class applicant experience, as scalably as possible.

+In the aftermath of Covid-19, and leading up to the fall of 2022, several Buffalo graduate schools began to feel their individual enrollment strategies needed improvement.
+In particular, they wanted a more scalable way to leverage the power of their current students.
 As Ryan Taughrin, Assistant Dean for Enrollment Management at the Graduate School of Education, put it, “We were all executing on the smaller tactics – an ambassador program, connecting peers over email when they reached out.
 But we needed something that nurtured the high volume of traffic we were bringing to our website, a technology that integrated with our CRM Slate, and was affordable due to funding challenges.”
 Jennifer Rosenberg, Associate Dean of Admissions at the School of Pharmacy and Pharmaceutical Sciences, had tried many different ways to engage students – Zoom events, Skype chats, even a free instant messaging solution.
 But they weren’t seeing the engagement they wanted.

 Solution